devaiah37/my_first_project/README.md

  ## Deliverable
  At the end of the README.md, add those following elements :
+ - A screenshot of your app runing from IntelliJ
- - A screenshot of your docker image and docker running (from the command line)
+ - A screenshot of your docker images
- - A screenshot of your app output
+ - A screenshot of your app running in a docker container
  - Answer to those questions :
     - What is the prerequisite for another machine to run your application if you provide it the docker image ?
         - In term of Operating System, pre-installed app, etc...